Synchronizing Rhythms of Logic: Discussion

-Guesses are sometimes private to a person, but they also occur in social contexts, which is another topic entirely.
+Guesses are sometimes private to a person, but they occur in social contexts.
 Of the guesses that shape my life, I (JMM) borrow many from other people, living or dead.
-I associate with guesses a role assigned by D. W. Winnicott to ``illusory experience'' as a ``natural root of grouping among human beings'' \cite[Chapter 1.]{Winn}.
-From our proof of the necessity of guesswork, what is fairly called illusory is not the difference among guesses that shape different groups, but the assumption that any one guess can have an absolute claim to being right.
+I associate with guesses a social role assigned by D. W. Winnicott to ``illusory experience'' as a ``natural root of grouping among human beings'' \cite[Chapter 1.]{Winn}.
+From our proof of the necessity of guesswork, what is fairly called illusory is not the difference among guesses that shape different groups, but the assumption that any one guess has an absolute claim to being ``right.''
+We are indebted to Kenneth Augustyn for the thought that what is real to each of us is partly shared but in some other and often the most vivid parts highly personal \cite{ken}, leading to a sometimes dramatic tension between the shared and the personal.